jasoncasares/fire-mitigation-cap/README.md

 1. Integrate machine learning models for fire spread prediction
 2. Incorporate additional data sources like vegetation indices and topography
-3. Develop a mobile app for field teams to access real-time fire information
-4. Implement automated alerting system for high-risk fire conditions
+3. Implement automated alerting system for high-risk fire conditions
+4. Add real estate data to the data warehouse

 ## 📊 Project Outcomes

 [Include screenshots or links to your dashboard, sample reports, and any other relevant outputs]

 ---

-This README provides an overview of the Fire Mitigation Data Engineering Project.
-For detailed implementation instructions, please refer to the individual component directories within this repository.